ebezzam/waveprop/README.md

-# waveprop: Diffraction-based optical wave propagation simulator with PyTorch support
+# waveprop: Diffraction-based wave propagation simulator with PyTorch support

 Python simulator for optical wave propagation based on scalar diffraction theory.
-Multiple models are supported based on the desired propagation distance / complexity.
+Multiple propagation models are supported, with the desired propagation distance / complexity determining which one may be best.
 PyTorch support enables GPU acceleration and end-to-end training of arbitrary apertures.

 ![lcav](/data/lcav.gif)